oronno/WebApplication-Project-Skeleton/README.md

 when hibernate.hbm2ddl.auto property is set to create-drop in applicationContext-jpa.xml.

-## Quick development -> direct deploy app on embedded tomcat
+## Quick development -> Direct deploy app on embedded tomcat
 Well, building project and deploying manually in app container sometimes become pain as these are repetitive work.
 To make your life easier, here embedded tomcat container has been integrated.
-Just type `gradle tomcatRunWar` in your command line and your project will build and run automatically on a tomcat container within a minute.
+Just type `gradle tomcatRunWar` from your command line and your project will build and run automatically on a tomcat container within a minute.
 You just have to go **http://localhost:8080/** from your browser to see it running.
 Cool...right? ;)